ever-co/ever-gauzy/packages/plugins/sentry-tracing/README.md

 ## Features

 - **Error Tracking:** Capture and track errors in real-time to gain insights into the health of your application.
 - **Enhanced Monitoring:** Monitor server performance and receive alerts for potential issues before they impact your users.
 - **Easy Integration:** Effortlessly connect Gauzy with Sentry for a streamlined monitoring experience.

 ## Building

-Run `yarn run build` to build the library.
+Run `yarn nx build plugin-sentry` to build the library.

 ## Running unit tests

-Run `yarn run test:e2e` to execute the unit tests via [Jest](https://jestjs.io).
+Run `yarn nx test plugin-sentry` to execute the unit tests via [Jest](https://jestjs.io).

 ## Installation